BinxiePeterson/genomics-r-intro/index.md

 >    approach to bioinformatics that treats it like any other experiment.
 There
 >    are probably a variety of metaphors we could employ (data are our
 >    reagents, scripts are our protocols, etc.), but the most important idea of
->    the mindset is to remind you that as a researcher, you need to employee all
+>    the mindset is to remind you that as a researcher, you need to employ all
 >    of your training in the bench or field to working with analyses.
 Evaluate
 >    results critically, and don't expect that things will always work the first
 >    time, or that they will always work in the same way.